samonzeweb/pingo/README.md

 ```

 The tests are naives.
 Testing some cases need disabling network card, changing routes, ...
 It's really hard to automate but easy to do manually if needed.

+# Continuous Integration

+WARNING : Travis CI does not support IPv6.
+Only IPv4 tests are run on Travis CI.

 # Licence